East Anglian Air Ambulance going 24/7

 26 February 2019, 07:45 | Updated: 26 February 2019, 07:46

 The East Anglian Air Ambulance wants to go 24/7, so it can save lives round-the-clock.

-It flew over more han 170 missions in Hertfordshire and Bedfordshire last year.
+It flew over 300 missions in Cambridgeshire and Peterborough last year.

 But at the moment, it's not fully operational between midnight and 7am.

 It's launched a campaign to change that by 2020, and is asking for people's support - because it will cost an extra £1 million each year.

 "We still have a gap in our service between midnight and seven o'clock in the morning when there is no helicopter available across the whole of the East of England," said EAAA Chief Executive Patrick Peal.

 So we've done some analysis with the ambulance service about 999 calls over the last few years, and it's clear that if we were available between midnight and 7am with our helicopter and our critical care team, there would be about another 600 missions a year that we would be called out for."

 Steve Jones is supporting the EAAA's campaign.
 He was treated by the air ambulance after a motorbike crash last summer.

 "It could happen to any of us at any one time," he warned.